liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 The application we are looking at here is our _courier tracker_.
 It gets the GPS locations of couriers on the road and then makes them available for admins to look at through websockets.
 One important part of this is that as soon as you look at a shipment its last known location is displayed.
-This was were the exception was raised:
+This was where the exception was raised:

 ```elixir